friends-library-dev/native/readme.md

 ## IOS

+## Need to implement mutex.h error

+- trying to run for the first time on M1, i got:
+  `error Need to implement mutex.h for your architecture, or #define NO_THREADS`, solved by following these directions: https://stackoverflow.com/a/64941230

 ## No bundle URL present error

 - Got totally stymied by this for a long time, still totally unsure why, but it happened